zabarabab/course-vms/README.md

 # course-vms

+## Install dependencies

+apt install hcloud-cli pwgen

+## Assumptions

+The authorized keys private key file for admin users is expected to be in the normal ssh location.
+This could get in your way if you test this isolated or if you use nonstandard paths.

 ## copy a read-write authentication token

 Get access to a hetzner cloud project.
 For a Linuxhotel training, please ask the office.